 Here is what I have found out.
 The F2 hybrids are seeds they have been taken from hybrids and planted.
 Then when the vegetable forms, they pick the ones that are close to what they are looking for.

 For instance they may grow the F1 hybrid seeds from a tomato plant.
 Then grow seeds from which will become F2 plants.
 The F1 is referred to as the parents.
 When you grow the F2 you are actually growing the grandparents.
 So what you will get is really hard to tell.

-There may be a difference in size, shape, color and disease resistance.
+There may be a difference in size, shape, color, taste and disease resistance.